- What other names is Calcium known by?

 - Metabolic syndrome.
 Some evidence suggests that consuming more calcium from the diet and supplements, either alone or in combination with vitamin D, lowers the risk of developing metabolic syndrome.

 - Vitamin B12 deficiency caused by the drug metformin.
 Taking calcium supplements might reduce vitamin B12 deficiency caused by the diabetes drug metformin.

-- Inflammation in the digestive tract (mucositis).
-Evidence suggests that using a mouth rinse containing calcium phosphate (Caphosol) in combination with fluoride treatments reduces the duration of pain in people with inflammation in the digestive tract.
+- Ulcers in the lining of the mouth.
+Evidence suggests that using a mouth rinse containing calcium phosphate (Caphosol, EUSA Pharma) in combination with fluoride treatments reduces the duration of pain in people with mouth ulcers due to stem cell transplants.

 - Depression after pregnancy (postpartum depression).
-Early research suggests that taking calcium daily, beginning 11-21 weeks into pregnancy, reduces depression 12 weeks after delivery.
+Early research suggests that taking calcium daily, beginning 11-21 weeks into pregnancy, reduces depression at 12 but not 6 weeks after delivery.